-As at October 2022, these lower charges (dated July 2021) are still in place but the café income has stopped and a general review is necessary in the near future.
+As at January 2024, these lower charges (dated July 2021) are still in place but the café income has stopped and a general review is necessary in the near future.

-Regular review
+Regular review Back to Hiring Index

 Hiring charges are a scheduled item in the general meeting during Q2 and they should be reviewed yearly to ensure they remain sufficient, consistent with the Principles above.